 In March 2009, the FDA informed drug manufacturers that it will require a REMS for metoclopramide drug products.
 The FDA's authority to take this action is based on risk management and post market safety provisions within the Food and Drug Administration Amendments Act.
 The REMS consists of a Medication Guide, elements to assure safe use (including an education program for prescribers and materials for prescribers to educate patients), and a timetable for submission of assessments of at least six months, 12 months, and annually after the REMS is approved.
-We intend to submit a proposed REMS at the time of the NDA submission for EVK-001.
+In 2011, the FDA determined that maintaining the Medication Guide as a part of the approved labeling is adequate to address the public health concern and meets the regulatory standards.
+As a result, the FDA determined that a REMS for metoclopramide is no longer required.
+We intend to follow current labeling procedures to include a medication guide at the time of the NDA submission for EVK-001.